-Running of the ocean model is the most complex and demanding part of the operational chain.
-Numerical models include physical parameterization and solvers for the numerical integration of the Navier-Stokes equations.
+Running an ocean model is the most complex and demanding part of the operational chain.
+Numerical models include physical parameterizations and solvers for the numerical integration of the Navier-Stokes equations.
 This complexity can be computationally demanding, so by employing parallel computing, we can distribute this workload across multiple cores.
 This allows us to run high-resolution ocean models faster.
-Hence, the use of multiple cores and parallelization is crucial in state-of-the-art ocean modelling.
+Hence, the use of multiple cores and parallelization is crucial in state-of-the-art ocean modeling.

-Once the model run is complete, the resulting data must be post-processed by interpolating the numerical outputs (if needed) onto specific regular spatial grids and by applying procedures aimed at transforming the raw model data into a standardized format (e.g., CF compliant1).
+Once the model run is complete, the resulting data must be post-processed by interpolating the numerical outputs (if needed) onto specific regular spatial grids and by applying procedures aimed at transforming the raw model data into a standardized format (e.g., CF-compliant; https://cfconventions.org, last access: 28 February 2025).
 Such post-processing must be executed afterwards as an independent process or in parallel while the model is running.

-Finally, the ocean forecast products are released directly to users through different specific dissemination mechanisms (such as FTP, THREDDS, web services and API, cloud-based solutions, etc.).
+Finally, the ocean forecast products are released directly to users through different specific dissemination mechanisms (such as FTP, THREDDS, web services and API, and cloud-based solutions).

-From a computational point of view, the execution of an operational chain may require significant computing resources, while the number of cores used must be such that the forecast is produced on time; they can therefore be executed in dedicated clusters, benefitting from heterogeneous computing capabilities, by using CPU or GPU resources.
+From a computational point of view, the execution of an operational chain may require significant computing resources, while the number of cores used must be such that the forecast is produced on time: they can therefore be executed in dedicated clusters, benefitting from heterogeneous computing capabilities by using CPU or GPU resources.